In our study, we will look at Paul's qualifications to be an apostle and his passion for the pure gospel of justification by grace.

 Paul was not alone and he was not looking for glory for himself but includes those with him in the greeting.
 The letter is addressed to the churches in Galatia and not a single church.
 When he says churches, he is talking about groups of believers in different areas of the Roman province that was known as Galatia.

-Grace and peace to you from God our Father and the Lord Jesus Christ,
+Grace and shalom to you from God our Father and from the Lord Yeshua the Messiah,

 Having gotten straight his qualifications, he now greets the people with the authority that was granted to him as an apostle.
 The greeting puts grace before peace and that is a good reminder to us that it is only by the grace of God that we can have peace with God.
 That point is crucial to our understanding of this letter.